iloveicedgreentea/infosec-info-and-interview-questions/README.md

 Why make this?

-* I had a lot of notes - might as well help out the community the way they helped me
+* I had a lot of notes and this helped me organize them - might as well give back to the community
-* There is A LOT of info in infosec.
-It is hard to get started in the field without a guide

-**WIP - I have >10 pages of notes and I am currently transcribing it into markdown.
-Please bear with me.**
+* This may help someone prepare for an interview or refresh their knowledge

 This is available in web form here for now.
 I will make this a dedicated site later on. https://iloveicedgreentea.github.io/infosec-info-and-interview-questions/

-This is not yet comprehensive so feel free to contribute anything related to infosec.
+This is meant to be comprehensive so feel free to contribute anything related to infosec.
 This includes good devops practices such as securing IAM, CD pipelines, etc. Good devops *is* security.

 ## Features
-These are WIP.
-Some are not up yet, but I will add them Soon®

 * PR and Issue Templates
 * Link checks via awesome_bot